soal/vue-mapbox/docs/guide/basemap.md

 ## Adding map component

-For using maps with Mapbox GL JS you need a [map style](https://mapbox.com/mapbox-gl-js/style-spec).
+To use maps with Mapbox GL JS you need a [map style](https://mapbox.com/mapbox-gl-js/style-spec).
-If you using Mapbox-hosted maps, you need to set `access_token`.
-Look for details in Mapbox [documentation](https://mapbox.com/help/define-access-token/).
+If you are using Mapbox-hosted maps, you need to set the `access_token`.
+Check out the Mapbox [documentation](https://mapbox.com/help/define-access-token/) for more details.
-If you using self-hosting maps on your own server you can omit this parameter.
+If you are  using self-hosting maps on your own server you can omit this parameter.

 ```vue
 <template>